eigentechnologies/cpip/README.md

 move ALL `pip` dependencies from the `conda` environment `.yml` files to a `poetry` project `.toml` file.

-#### Cross-Compiler Libraries
+#### Cross-Compilers
 Cross-compilers will be installed for if any `pip` dependencies are detected.
-This will consequently install associated libraries which will be included in the final environment.
+After installing all the `pip` dependencies, the compilers will be removed but the associated libraries will remain for the final package.

+**NOTE:** If you have any `pip` dependencies AND any cross-compilers defined in your environment files, the cross-compilers will be removed regardless of the fact you defined them to be there.
+Defining all `pip` dependencies via `poetry` will prevent this from happening.
+Although, its questionable why one would want to ship cross-compilers with a portable environment in the first place.

 #### Order of Environments
 This tool can take more than one `conda` environment file.